rajrupdasofficial/bloggy/README.md

-Bloggy is a django blogging app with advance features
+This is a Django blogging project
+I am working on this project to develop the project and maintain this repository